 In gerontology there are many divisive issues.
 Surprisingly, fluoridation is one of them.
-When more than a quarter of older adults do not have their teeth—in some parts of the country like the fluoridated states of Kentucky and West Virginia four out of ten older adults do not have their own teeth—but when they are still made to drink water that has been fluoridated, there is a clear disregard for older adult health.
+When more than a quarter of older adults do not have their teeth—in some parts of the country like the fluoridated states of Kentucky and West Virginia four out of ten older adults have lost all their teeth—but are still made to drink water that has been fluoridated, there is a clear disregard for older adult health.

 There are many reasons for fluoridation.
-However, scientific studies are inconclusive, of poor quality, and in all cases disregard older adults—especially those without teeth.
+However, scientific studies are inconclusive, of poor quality, and in all cases disregard older adults health—especially those without teeth.
 In addition, there is the evangelical fervor from both sides of the argument—public health versus personal choice—which muddy an already complex scientific issue.

 The link between fluoridation and ill health is not a direct one but involves the uptake of a known nerve toxic aluminum.
 Correlational studies linking aluminum with Alzheimer’s disease have been published since 1965.
 Half a century ago injecting aluminum in rat brains, three independent studies produced the tangle-like structures that characterize Alzheimer’s disease.
 Subsequently numerous international studies have found more Alzheimer’s disease in areas with high aluminum levels in drinking water.

 In 2011, the Japanese researchers Masahiro Kawahara and Midori Kato-Negishi made a forceful argument between aluminum and Alzheimer's disease.
 After decades of repeated attempts to discredit this link, the authors point to strong evidence of aluminum as a culprit in forming the amyloid plaques in the brain.
 This and other studies continue to support the clinical studies done in rats that identify aluminum as toxic for the brain.
 The only problem was that aluminum does not naturally enter the brain.